Matte vs Wet Look Paver Sealers — Choosing the Right Finish in South Florida

 Wet look finishes may exaggerate imperfections

-A system like BravaProtect™ surface sealing in Broward County integrates preparation and finish selection as part of the same process—ensuring that the final result is both visually consistent and technically sound.
+A professional surface sealing and protection process should integrate preparation, joint evaluation, finish selection, and controlled application as part of the same system—so the final result is both visually consistent and technically sound.

 Which One Should You Choose?